This guide walks you through how to setup your Asus router running Asuswrt-Merlin to connect to the Mullvad VPN servers.

 Also enable Automatic start at boot time.

 You will now see the OpenVPN client settings.
 Double-check that your settings match the ones in the image below.
 For Username/Password Authentication, choose Yes.
-For Username, enter your Mullvad account number.
+For Username, enter your Mullvad account number (without any spaces).
 For Password, use "m".

 The server address and port may vary.